-Sr. No. Material issue identified Indicate whether risk or opportunity (R / 0) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1.
+Sr. No. Material issue identified Indicate whether risk or opportunity (R / O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1.
 Climate Change Risk and Opportunity The emergence of climate change has created new material risks and heightened reputational risks for businesses.
 Huge untapped opportunity as the country builds resilience to climate risk.
 A rise in shareholder activism regarding governance practices.
-The investment team of the Company monitors the investee companies' ESG-related factors.
+The investment team of the Company monitors the investee companies' ESG- related factors.
 The Company is aligned with the regulatory requirements by adopting a stewardship code.
 ARWL remains committed to identifying and pursuing opportunities to minimise its environmental impact.
 The Company continues to identify and act on opportunities to reduce the impact on the environment.
-Negative: - Physical and transition risks.
-Positive: - Drives better risk management and value creation.
+Negative: Physical and transition risks.
+Positive: Drives better risk management and value creation.

-Sr. No. Material issue identified Indicate whether risk or opportunity (R / 0) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 2.
+Sr. No. Material issue identified Indicate whether risk or opportunity (R / O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) ¥ 2.
 Increasing Financial Literacy Opportunity Indians follow the conventional mindset of saving money and investing in more secure instruments.
 However, increasing financial literacy can open up more avenues and give a new investment perspective.
 The Company aims to encourage financial savings and invest more in non-conventional/other instruments.
-Positive: - Wealth creation for Indian investors. - Businesses can connect with wider audiences. - Can cross sell different products to client and increase the Company's business revenue.
-3. Digitisation Risk There is a continuous increase in demand for digital transactions led by low-cost internet data, high smartphone penetration and India's biometric identity card.
-The Company has consistently invested in technology and built a robust digital environment in the organisation to ensure minimum use of paperbased transactions and communications.
-Positive: - Cost efficient Better service to customers.
-4. Date Security and Customer Privacy Risk The Company's technology infrastructure is expanding, heightening the risk of privacy breaches and data security.
-The Company has an extensive Information Security Management System in place to protect the systems and safeguard the information to avoid the material financial impact.
-Negative: - Data breaches can damage the reputation of the Company and lead to litigation and financial risk.
-5. Corporate Governance Opportunity The Company emphasises growth with compliance, asset quality with ethical and transparent practices, and makes the required disclosures to all.
-This includes the regulators and stakeholders, to upkeep their trust and to maintain & improve the reputation and goodwill of the Company.
-The Company takes all efforts to comply with the reviews by regulators, Board, among others, to ensure compliances and succession plans and required discussions / notes are presented at periodical intervals.
-Positive: - Illustrious Board and transparency of operations will increase confidence in investors and other stakeholders.
-6. Customer Satisfaction Risk The Company provides financial products and services to its large client base.
-Any undesirable customer experience could result in loss of customers or even reputational loss.
-The Company has created a robust platform for the timely identification of customer grievances and resolving them on priority.
-The Company caters to customer needs through customer satisfaction surveys to help retain the customer base and provide timely solutions.
-Positive: - The deeper the satisfaction of a customer, the lower the churn rate, and the higher the brand loyalty.
+Positive: Wealth creation for Indian investors.
+Businesses can connect with wider audiences.
+Can cross sell different products to client and increase the Company's business revenue.
+3. Digitisation Risk There is a continuous The Company has Positive: increase in demand for digital transactions led by consistently invested in technology and built a - Cost efficient. low-cost internet data, high smartphone penetration and India's biometric identity card. robust digital environment in the organisation to ensure minimum use of paper- based transactions and communications. - Better service to customers.
+4. Date Risk The Company's technology The Company has an Negative: Security and Customer Privacy infrastructure is expanding, heightening the risk of privacy breaches and data security. extensive Information Security Management System in place to protect the systems and safeguard the information to avoid the material financial impact. - Data breaches can damage the reputation of the Company and lead to litigation and financial risk.
+5. Corporate Opportunity The Company emphasises The Company takes all Positive: Governance growth with compliance, asset quality with ethical and transparent practices, and makes the required disclosures to all.
+This includes the regulators and stakeholders, to upkeep their trust and to maintain & improve the reputation and goodwill of the Company. efforts to comply with the reviews by regulators, Board, among others, to ensure compliances and succession plans and required discussions / notes are presented at periodical intervals. - Illustrious Board and transparency of operations will increase confidence in investors and other stakeholders.
+6. Customer Risk The Company provides The Company has created Positive: Satisfaction 1 21 a robust platform for the timely identification of customer grievances and resolving them on priority.
+The Company caters to customer needs through customer satisfaction surveys to help retain the customer base and provide timely solutions. - The deeper the satisfaction of a customer, the lower the churn rate, and the higher the brand loyalty.
 AWRL's goal is to provide hassle-free smooth wealth management experience to its customers.